-When Western Union Dominated the Sports Gambling Data Industry
+When Western Union Dominated the Sports Gambling Data Industry | www.ozy.com

 Hochfelder says that the majority of Western Union’s illegitimate sports-information activity was about horse racing — info that pool halls used to set up illegal gambling syndicates.
 One such syndicate was depicted in the 1973 Robert Redford film The Sting, which also involves the use of a Western Union ticker.

 Not all Western Union customers wanted access to sports information so they could gamble.
 When the company first began to distribute sports info, newspapers subscribed to the service.
 Later, baseball results were acted out in ballet theaters or provided as live updates on scoreboards.
-One of the most famous instances of this was a scoreboard in New York City’s Times Square that was used to broadcast a number of World Series games, including the 1919 series between the Chicago White Sox and the Cincinnati Reds.
+One of the most famous instances of this was a scoreboard in New York City’s Times Square that was used to broadcast a number of World Series games, including the 1919 series the Chicago White Sox were alleged to have thrown at the behest of a gambling kingpin.

-Times Square, NYC - Thousands gather around electric scoreboard for updates of 1919 World Series game between White Sox & Reds #WorldSeries pic.twitter.com/0v5MWEM9N1— Old-Time Baseball Photos (@OTBaseballPhoto) October 29, 2017
+Times Square, NYC – Thousands gather around electric scoreboard for updates of 1919 World Series game between White Sox & Reds #WorldSeries pic.twitter.com/0v5MWEM9N1

 In 1904, Western Union publicly made a commitment to stop distributing sports information after it received pressure from a major stockholder and an anti-gambling movement.
 Yet former Western Union employees simply leased equipment from the company and continued servicing pool rooms and saloons with gambling information.
 “So Western Union says, ‘Sure, we’ll stop doing it,’” Hochfelder says.
 “But in reality, they basically take a Western manager who sets up a dummy corporation and leases circuits from Western Union, and it basically carries on as before, but there’s no direct connection to Western Union any longer.”
 Ultimately, he explains, the underground nature of the enterprise helped lead to the proliferation of organized crime.